txt2282/txt2282.github.io/README.md

     async function saveData() {
         if (!db || !userId) return;

-        // Save staff data
         const batch = writeBatch(db);
         const staffCollectionRef = collection(db, `artifacts/${appId}/users/${userId}/staff_members`);

-        // This method deletes all documents and recreates them, which is not ideal for large datasets
-        // but works for this application.
-For a production app, you would only update changed documents. const existingDocs = await getDocs(staffCollectionRef);
+        const existingDocs = await getDocs(staffCollectionRef);
         existingDocs.forEach(doc => {
             batch.delete(doc.ref);